-Kurt Kuehn, UPS's Chief Financial Officer, has been on the front lines of UPS's transformation from a private U.S.-focused small package delivery company to one of the world's largest publicly-traded logistics companies with more than 399,000 employees.
+Kurt Kuehn, UPS's chief financial officer, has been on the front lines of UPS's transformation from a private U.S.-focused small package delivery company to one of the world's largest publicly-traded logistics companies with more than 397,000 employees.

 Today, he is responsible for all activities related to accounting, finance, financial planning, taxes and treasury.
 He also is the liaison to the investor, finance and analyst community.

-In addition to his corporate responsibilities, Kuehn serves on the board of directors of the Council of Independent Colleges, the Metro Atlanta Chamber of Commerce and the Woodruff Arts Center.
+In addition to his corporate responsibilities, Kurt is a member of CNBC's Global CFO Council, a team of top CFOs who share their expertise on the economy and macro policy issues.
+He also serves on the board of directors of the Council of Independent Colleges, the Metro Atlanta Chamber of Commerce and the Woodruff Arts Center.

 A native of South Bend, Ind., Kurt attended Yale University and received a master's degree in business administration from the University of Miami.
 He also is a graduate of the Advanced Management Program of the Wharton School of Business.